aicsgithub/aics-file-upload-app/README.md

 git push --tags && git push
 ```

+You can view the Travis build in progress here: https://travis-ci.com/github/aicsgithub/aics-file-upload-app

 ### Step 2: Test the Snapshot
 The snapshot will be stored in the file-upload-app.allencell.org S3 bucket.
 You can find the download link for the snapshot by navigating to that bucket and clicking on the snapshot.